-The Theft Act (1968) states that it is legal to take mushrooms, foliage, fruits and any other part of a plant without committing any offense as long as you are not foraging for commercial purposes.
-If you intend to sell or profit from the items that you have collected, in all cases by law you must have the permission of the land owner to collect them.
+The Theft Act (1968) states that it is legal to take mushrooms, foliage, fruits, and any other part of a plant without committing any offense as long as you are not foraging commercial purposes.
+If you intend to sell or profit from the items you have collected, in all cases by law, you must have the permission of the landowner to collect them.

 Beware of Trespassing Laws

-Care should be taken to adhere to the laws regarding trespassing.
-Entering any land that is not common land, open access land or that has public right of way can be considered as trespassing if you do not have the land owners' permissions.
+You should take care to adhere to the laws regarding trespassing.
+Entering any land that is not common land, open access land, or that has a public right of way can be considered as trespassing if you do not have the land owners' permission.
 This is true regardless of what you intend to do with your foraged items.
-The land owner has the legal right to ask you to leave their land immediately and by the shortest route possible if they do not wish for you to be there.
+The landowner has the legal right to ask you to leave their land immediately and by the shortest route possible if they do not wish for you to be there.

 The Wild Mushroom Picker's Code of Conduct

-The Wild Mushroom Picker's Code of Conduct gives lots of good guidance on good foraging practice including always following the Country Code and taking care to minimise any damage to plants and the environment.
-The Countryside Code can also be downloaded from the gov.uk website.
+The Wild Mushroom Picker's Code of Conduct gives lots of good guidance on good foraging practice, including always following the Country Code and minimizing any damage to plants and the environment.
+You can also download the Countryside Code here.

 Research Local By-Laws